How to Baby Proof Curtains: 5 Easy Ways to Keep Kids Safe

 From the moment my little one started crawling, I realized every corner of my home could become a hazard, including the elegant drapes I once thought harmless.
 Loose curtain rods can topple under a toddler’s tug.

 Dangling cords can wrap around tiny necks.
 Heavy fabric pools on the floor become tripping traps.
-Each of these risks adds up: a fall, a strangulation risk, or a nasty bump can change your day in an instant.
+Each of these risks adds up to a fall, a strangulation risk, or a nasty bump can change your day in an instant.

 Beyond reducing accidents, baby curtain safety brings peace of mind.
 Instead of watching your child nonstop, you can focus on playtime or a quick coffee break.